 RICHARD BRADY: JOHN D KNEW THE MEANING OF FRIENDSHIP

-Veteran drag racing photographer Richard Brady was one of many who called John Di Bartolomeo.
+Veteran drag racing photographer Richard Brady was one of many who called John Di Bartolomeo a friend.
 Like many of us, he is holding onto our cherished memories of a man who inspired us all through both his incredible personality and genuinely caring soul.
 Johnny D left a mark on this world that will never be erased.

 Brady, who in the past has been a contributor to CompetitionPlus.com, has put together some heartfelt thoughts we’d love to share. - Editor